South Carolina Drunk Driving Accident Lawyer

 On average, every 52 minutes a person is killed in a preventable drunk-driving crash, and many more suffer debilitating catastrophic injuries.
 If you suffered life-changing injuries or lost a loved one in a drunk driving crash, our goal is to help you secure a brighter, more stable financial future through securing the full compensation that you and your family deserve from all those responsible.

-At Mickelson Dalton LLC, we tenaciously fight to hold all responsible parties accountable and pursue maximum compensation for medical expenses, pain and suffering, lost wages, loss of companionship, funeral and burial expenses, and other losses caused by drunk drivers.
+At Mickelson Dalton LLC, our South Carolina car accident lawyers tenaciously fight to hold all responsible parties accountable and pursue maximum compensation for medical expenses, pain and suffering, lost wages, loss of companionship, funeral and burial expenses, and other losses caused by drunk drivers.

 As drunk driving injury lawyers, we represent those who have suffered catastrophic injuries and their families, as well as the families who have lost a loved one in a drunk driving crash.
 We help our clients file lawsuits against not only the drunk drivers who cause crashes, but also bars and restaurants that may be responsible for over-serving intoxicated drivers, employers (if a crash occurred during the course of employment), and others who may be liable for the crash.
 Drunk driving is the most common form of